simple-codes22/Felix-AI/README.md

 # Forex Trading AI Agent (FELIX)

 ## Overview
-FELIX is an AI-powered Forex trading agent that uses technical indicators and news analysis to make trading decisions.
+FELIX is a simple AI-powered Forex trading agent that uses technical indicators and news analysis to make trading decisions.
 It leverages the OpenAI GPT-4o model to predict price movements and decide whether to buy, sell, or hold a currency pair.

 ## Features
 - Login to MetaTrader 5 account